irmen/Pyro4/docs/source/api/socketserver.rst

         When host or port is None, the server can select something appropriate itself.
         If possible, use ``Pyro4.config.COMMTIMEOUT`` on the sockets (see :doc:`config`).
         Set ``self.sock`` to the daemon server socket.
-        If unixsocket is given the name of a unix domain socket, that type of socket will be created instead of a regular tcp/ip socket.
+        If unixsocket is given the name of a Unix domain socket, that type of socket will be created instead of a regular tcp/ip socket.

     .. py:method:: loop(loopCondition)